Ahmzyjazzy/aws_deploy_static_website/README.txt

 # Deploy Static Website on AWS

-The following are the steps require to deploy a static AWS.
+The static project deployed is located at the /projec-deployed folder

 The files included are: